www.LaserFX.com Home Page - CLICK HERE

 Medical Laser Applications

-Lasers are also used in eye surgery.
+Lasers are used in eye surgery.
 An ophthalmologist (eye doctor) can 'weld' a detached retina into place with a laser beam stabilizing or improving vision.
 The doctor first uses a low power laser as a 'sight' to aim the equipment then fires pulses from a more powerful laser at the retina.
 These pulses are focused by the lens of the eye and cause lesions and scar tissue on the retina at the back of the eye.
 As the scar tissue heals, it tends to shrink pulling the retina back into place and holding it there.

 Laser PRK (Photorefractive Keratectomy) is a process that uses lasers to re-shape the contour of the lens in the eye.
 Formerly delicate surgery was used to cut a series of fine slits in the lens causing it to change thickness and hence focus.
 This meant that certain visions problems, like short-sighted, could be cured.
 Now lasers are used to ablate [burn away] small areas of the lens to change it's focus and improve vision for thousands without surgical intervention.